hartwigmedical/hmftools/serve/README.md

 ### Gene checking

-Any type of evidence that is ingested into SERVE has to be defined for a gene which is known in Hartwig's definition of the complete exome.
+Evidence that is defined on a gene-level is checked to make sure that the gene exists in Hartwig's definition of the exome.
+If a gene does not exist in Hartwig's exome definition the evidence is ignored.

-For fusions, genes are added that are only defined in the context of a fusion pair (eg IG genes)
+For fusions, genes are permitted that can exist in the context of a fusion pair (eg IG genes).

 ### Protein resolving for SNVs and (small) INDELs